jakob-david/mps/README.md

  - Build the C++ unit test binary `run_tests`
  - Generates `mps_lib.so`, which can be imported as a Python module

-Once the build is complete, you can run the full test suite with:
+Once the build is complete, you can run the tests with:

 ```
 ./run_tests.sh
 ```

-This will execute all tests, which are divided into:
- - $1,078$ tests for the C++ code
- - $17$ tests for the Python module

 If all tests complete successfully, it is safe to either:
  - Run the compiled binary: `run_main`
- - Import the Python module in your code: `from mps_lib import mps`
+ - Import the Python module in your code: `from eis_lib import eis`

 ### VS Code